-Not knowing what’s going on…
+What can affect labour? not knowing what’s going on…

 Information about how your body dilates and what it needs to help that process is powerful – it underpins why your body is contracting, why your body needs you to move and get into different positions and why your breathing can keep you calm and give you more control.

 It is also useful to remember that there is no right length of labour – it will be what it will be, it is unique to you, this is your birth.

 You may need information from your midwife about how you are progressing in labour and what your options are.

 What can affect labour? being induced…